-A review of the Plan's default arrangement was carried out on 8 September 2021.
+A review of the Plan's default arrangement was carried out on 10 September 2024.
+It is intended that the next full review will be carried out no later than September 2027 or immediately following any significant change in investment policy or the Plan's member profile.
 The review concluded that the current default arrangement and other investment options meets the requirements of the Plan's membership and remains appropriate.
-For more details on the review please see section
+For more details on the review please see section 2.